danecando/hapi-sequelize/README.md

 [![npm](https://img.shields.io/npm/dm/localeval.svg)](https://www.npmjs.com/package/hapi-sequelize)

-### Warning
+### Warning :warning:

-This version of hapi-sequelize should be compatible with at least Hapi 13+ & Sequelize 3.x.
-If you're encountering an issue related to any specific version please open an issue.
-The rewrite of this plugin (3.x) has simplified things and made the plugin a bit more flexible.
+This project is no longer actively maintained.
+The current version has been tested for versions of Hapi up to 13.x & Sequelize 3.x.
+It is known to be incompatible with versions of Hapi 17+ & Sequelize 4+.

+There is a great fork of this project that has been in active development located at: https://github.com/valtlfelipe/hapi-sequelizejs

 ### Installation